alejandrochang/StudyGuideNotes/javascript.md

 DO: if we replace the default prototype as a whole, then there will be no "constructor" in it

 ### What is an object's default prototype?
-Obj.prototype = { constructor: Obj }
+Obj.prototype = { constructor: Obj } if it is a function.
+If its a regular object, the obj.prototype will be undefined.

 ### What is the prototype chain?
-Essentially the prototype chain is the chain of objects that are connected through their object prototype.
+Essentially the prototype chain is the chain of objects that are connected through their object __proto_.
 The prototype chain is how objects inherit in javascript.

 ### What are the valid values for an object's prototype?
 Either an Object or NULL

 ### What are the benefits of a Javascript closure?
-Closure allows a function to access variables from an enclosing scope even after it leaves the scope in which it was declared
+Closure allows a function to access variables from an enclosing scope even after it leaves the scope in which it was declared.

 ### Formally define a Javascript closure
 Variables defined outside the scope of a function that are used in the function.